Goonda: Kerala

+Pakistan

 Punjab

 The Punjab Control of Goondas Ordinance (W.P.
 Ordinance XXXV of 1959), Section 13, establishes a list of more than twenty offences (mostly related to violence, public drunkenness, sexual crimes, and habitual counterfeiting or smuggling) under which a tribunal may declare a person a "goonda" and place his name on the prescribed list of goondas, after which he may be subject to enhanced punishment for any future offenses.
 It overrode the earlier Punjab Control of Goondas Act (Act XIV of 1951).